How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III)

 \section{Toric varieties}

 An obvious direction for further pursuit is to study toric varieties.
-Recent introductions to the theory of toric varieties include \cite{oda,fultoric,littlehalcox}.
+Standard introductions to the theory of toric varieties include \cite{oda,fultoric,littlehalcox}.
 Unlike this book, in these expositions toric varieties are defined via {\em fans}, which reveals their combinatorial structure more cleanly.
-The combinatorics makes delightful appearances even in dimension two, e.g.\ continued fractions appear in resolutions of singularity \cite[Section 2.6]{fultoric} and Pick's formula appears in intersection theory \cite[Section 5.3]{fultoric}.
+The combinatorics makes delightful appearances even in dimension two, e.g.\ continued fractions appear in resolutions of singularities \cite[Section 2.6]{fultoric} and Pick's formula appears in intersection theory \cite[Section 5.3]{fultoric}.
 A main attraction of toric varieties is their ``computability,'' due to which, in the words of Fulton, ``toric varieties have provided a remarkably fertile testing ground for general theories'' of algebraic geometry.